gantonious/comp348-as1/README.md

 Submitted by: George Antonious (3364768)

+## Assumptions

+- The code and Makefile was written and tested on Mac OS X
+- The weblog files follow the format used in example_log.txt

 ## Building Instructions

 Assuming JDK 1.8 is installed on the host machine, both parts can be built by doing: